anderson-aristotle/css-layout-challenge/README.md

 ## Requirements

-Using HTML and CSS create a webpage using the following wireframe:
+Using `index.html` for HTML and `assets/styles/index.scss` for CSS, create a webpage using the following wireframe:

 ![wireframe](https://cloud.githubusercontent.com/assets/10408784/14149781/ce8a81d8-f673-11e5-9581-2ce80b305c7d.png)